 If you’ve been following the crypto space, I think you probably already heard bits and pieces about NFTs or Non-Fungible tokens.
 Even though the history of NFTs can be arguably dated back to 2014, this piece of crypto started to gain much popularity in recent years.

 Many crypto tokens were introduced to support different applications some of them are namely utility tokens, security/equity tokens, reward tokens, asset tokens, currency tokens, and the latest one being Non-Fungible Tokens or NFTs.
 In this article, we’ll walk you through the basics of NFT.
-If you are trying to create your own NFT token you can refer to this article – How to create an NFT or Non-Fungible Token
+If you are trying to create your own Non-fungible tokens token you can refer to this article – How to create an NFT or Non-Fungible Token

 Here, we’ll help you gain better insights into NFTs through the below topics: